dsharvari98/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-A game using vanilla js
+A game using vanilla js and node js by installing packages like babel-core and parcel-bundler.